Staying Transaction Ready in Uncertain Market Conditions

 In the face of market uncertainty, one thing private companies can control is their “transaction-readiness” for an IPO or secondary offering.
 Discover three things a company may do to become “transaction-ready” in today’s market.

-The global market can be volatile, and it may cause companies to reconsider planned liquidity events like an IPO or private tender offer.
-In the first half of 2022, IPO volume fell 37% in Q1 2022 from the prior year.1
+Amid global market volatility, some companies may be reconsidering planned liquidity events such as IPOs or private tender offers.
+In 2022, for instance, global IPO volume fell 45% from the prior year.1

 In the face of uncertainty, what companies can control is the degree to which they are “transaction-ready” for an IPO or secondary offering.
 Being proactive about transaction readiness can give a company more agency over future timing of a liquidity event, as well as minimize any delays leading up to the transaction.

-If a company is thinking of going public or conducting a shareholder liquidity event in the future, here are three things it may consider to stay transaction-ready:
+If a company is thinking of going public or conducting a shareholder liquidity event in the future, here are three things it may consider to become transaction-ready:

 1. Have the Right Systems in Place

-Planning a large-scale liquidity event or IPO can require a lot more than an up-to-date cap table, the right financial statements, and information disclosures.
-It can also require all the various compliance, corporate governance and accounting policies in place and a process for managing the various transacting parties.
+Planning a large-scale liquidity event or IPO can require a lot more than preparing an up-to-date cap table, the right financial statements and information disclosures.
+It can also mean putting all the various compliance, corporate governance and accounting policies into place and developing a process for managing the various transacting parties.

-Companies can be transaction-ready by ensuring they have the right backend systems and processes in place for an IPO or secondary.
-Particularly for an IPO, there can be a lot of accounting, payroll and HR systems that need to be working harmoniously together before a company is ready to capture and record public market transactions.
+Companies can get transaction-ready by putting the right backend systems and processes into place for an IPO or secondary offer.
+Particularly for an IPO, a lot of accounting, payroll and HR systems may need to work together harmoniously so that the company can capture and record public market transactions.
 How those systems all integrate and what the experience is like for stock plan administrators and shareholders can significantly impact the transaction timeline.

-Even companies that invest in an enterprise resource planning (ERP) system or equity database, may need to stress-test those systems to ensure they have everything needed for when the company ultimately goes public.
-The value of testing and QA cannot be underestimated.
+Even companies that invest in an enterprise resource planning (ERP) system or equity database may need to stress-test those systems to make sure they have everything needed for when the company ultimately goes public.
+The value of testing and quality assurance (QA) cannot be overestimated.

 2. Focus on Data Integrity

-There’s a lot of data involved in a liquidity transaction.
+There can be a lot of data involved in a liquidity transaction.
 Not only are shares are being issued or exchanged between buyers and sellers, but there may be detailed financial disclosures required for participants.
-Companies that are going public may often need to provide audited financial statements as far back as two years and have the infrastructure in place to be able to produce those statements on a quarterly basis.
+Often, companies that are going public may need to provide audited financial statements as far back as two years and have the infrastructure in place to produce those statements on a quarterly basis.

-Gathering all that data in one place is a big challenge in itself; however, companies may also need to take steps to ensure their data is accurate and reconcilable.
-Performing a data health check can be one of the most important steps a company can take to be transaction ready.
-This includes everything from validating individual equity award and grant information to shareholder demographic data – all of it feeds into the transaction process and needs to be accurate.
+Gathering all that data in one place can be a big challenge in itself and the complexity only mounts if companies need to take steps to ensure their data is accurate and reconcilable.
+Performing a data health check can be an important step a company can take on the path towards transaction-readiness.
+This includes validating everything from individual equity award and grant information to demographic data.
+Because all of it feeds into the transaction process, it needs to be accurate.

-Remember that a third-party ERP or equity system isn’t going to necessarily catch an inaccurate grant issuance (though a good service provider should help you perform a data health check to help diagnose any issues).
+Remember that a third-party ERP or equity system won’t necessarily catch an inaccurate grant issuance (although a good service provider should help you perform a data health check to help diagnose any issues).
 Ultimately, the integrity of the underlying data for a liquidity event is the responsibility of the transacting company.

 As companies get closer to the transaction execution window, a lot of focus tends to shift towards the administrator and shareholder experience.
 There are a lot of moving parts in a liquidity transaction; the last thing a company wants is for transaction participants to be confused or frustrated and for that to cause a delay in the transaction.
 If the liquidity event involves employees, it can benefit a company to focus specifically on the participant experience to ensure their employees fully understand the implications of participating (both financially and from a tax perspective).